2022-11-10

 We will use all of these results to obtain a clear understanding of the test.

-Ordering of levels between vcd
+Ordering of levels between vcd and visstat

-We will therefore continue to use the outputs from vcd
+We will therefore continue to use the outputs from vcd.

-What would our Hypotheses be relating to the proportions of votes for or against the DeathPenalty
+What would our Hypotheses be relating to the proportions of votes for or against the DeathPenalty?

 \(H_0: \text{Education does not affect votes for Death Penalty}\\\)